 When ways of thinking that used to be effective don’t work as well anymore, we need to find new ones.
 This often requires as much unlearning as learning.

-Trying to learn new information without changing the underlying thinking is like trying to paint over paint that’s peeling.
+Trying to learn new information without changing the underlying thinking is like trying to paint over peeling paint.
 You have to strip off the old paint first, otherwise the new paint won’t stick.

 This was the situation 15 years ago in Boston thanks to a project called the Big Dig.
 All the highways were moved from above-ground to below the city.